vladgonzalezmigal/InternetRouterCplus/writeups/check7.md

 I collaborated with: [list sunetids here]

-I would like to thank/reward these classmates for their help: [moserj]
+I would like to thank/reward these classmates for their help: [moserj, siwooahn]

 This checkpoint took me about [2] hours to do.
 I [did] attend the lab session.